ktynski/FractalRecursiveCoherence/README.md

 **What you see**:
 - WebGL visualization of Clifford field evolving
-- Phase transitions: void → grace → bootstrap → bireflection → sovereignty
+- Phase transitions: initialization → structure formation → graph evolution → complex patterns → autonomous operation
-- Hebrew letters emerging from coherence peaks
+- Coherence patterns emerging at mathematical ratios
 - Metrics updating in real-time
 - **No user input** - system is autonomous